 - In Moore v.
 GEICO, the Court of Appeals for the 11th Circuit returned a case to the lower court for reconsideration.
 The decision quoted the lower court’s description of GEICO’s claim handling as “sloppy” and “bordering on negligent.”
 The lower court recently affirmed a $2.9 million bad faith judgment in the plaintiff’s favor.

-At Abels & Annes Personal Injury Lawyers, we believe that when you’re injured, you shouldn’t have to deal with slow, inefficient, or difficult claims handling.
-You should never have to file a bad faith lawsuit against an insurance company to receive the payments it owes you.
-Our law firm helps clients avoid these possibilities, and is dedicated to ensuring claims are processed as quickly and effectively as possible with all major insurers.
+At Abels & Annes, our Personal Injury Lawyers believe that you shouldn’t have to deal with unreasonable claims handling.
+You shouldn’t have to deal with lowball settlement offers either.
+Finally, you should never have to file a bad faith lawsuit against an insurance company to receive the payments it owes you.
+Our law firm tries to ensure that claims move as quickly and effectively as possible with all major insurers.

-We handle cases for Illinois plaintiffs, and we’ve resolved many insurance claims with GEICO adjusters.
-Contact Abels & Annes online to learn how we’re committed to doing what it takes to produce the best outcome for our clients.
+We handle cases for Illinois plaintiffs, and we’ve resolved many insurance claims with GEICO.
+Contact Abels & Annes online to learn about our commitment to doing what it takes to produce the best outcome for our clients.